 Leigh is 3 miles West of Cricklade.
 It was a chapelry in the parish of Ashton Keynes.
 Grid Ref SU062922.
 Postcode SN6 6RD.
 Population 267 in 1831, 304 in 1951.

+You can see the administrative areas in which Leigh has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SU062922 (Lat/Lon: 51.628534, -1.911841), Leigh which are provided by:
+You can see maps centred on OS grid reference SU062922 (Lat/Lon: 51.628581, -1.911826), Leigh which are provided by:

 - National Library of Scotland (Old Ordnance Survey maps)

 - Vision of Britain (Click "Historical units & statistics" for administrative areas.)

 - English Jurisdictions in 1851 (Unfortunately the LDS have removed the facility to enable us to specify a starting location, you will need to search yourself on their map.)